discretize/discretize-guides/fractals/thaumanova-reactor/index.md

 <GridItem sm="8">
 ## Superheated Room <Label>West</Label>
-This is usually solo'ed by the <Specialization name="Weaver"/> but other classes can do it as well, like in the **video shown below**.
+This is usually soloed by the <Specialization name="Weaver"/> but other classes can do it as well, like in the **video shown below**.
 </GridItem>

 <GridItem sm="12">